cosmos/ibc-attestor/README.md

 The IBC Attestor is a lightweight, blockchain-agnostic attestation service that provides cryptographically signed attestations of blockchain state for IBC cross-chain communication.
 IBC Attestors publish attestations on demand and are stateless: consumers of the service must send requests to the service's gRPC server to receive attestations.

-For the broader interop picture and component links, see [this overview](https://github.com/cosmos/ibc-attestor/blob/main/docs/deployment-overview.md).

 ### Key features

 - Multi-chain support via pluggable adapter pattern (EVM, Solana, Cosmos)